scala-native/scala-native/docs/user/runtime.rst

 Commix GC
 ---------

-In addition to the variables described above for Immix, Commix also adds a few more variables which do not match the Boehm settings yet.
+In addition to the variables described above for Immix, Commix has the following variable shared with Boehm.

-Note: `STATS_FILE_SETTING` is only available if the compiler defines `-DENABLE_GC_STATS` for Commix.

-* SCALANATIVE_GC_THREADS (default is processor count - 1)
+* GC_NPROCS (default is processor count - 1 up to 8 maximum)

+Commix also adds a few more variables which do not match the Boehm settings yet.

 * SCALANATIVE_TIME_RATIO (default is .05)
 * SCALANATIVE_FREE_RATIO (default is .5)

+Note: STATS_FILE_SETTING shared with Immix is only available if the compiler defines -DENABLE_GC_STATS for Commix.

 Examples
 --------